 What do gun control advocates want to see changed to Canada’s laws?

-Groups like the Coalition for Gun Control (CGC) and Canadian Doctors for Protection from Guns (CDPG) want Canada to ban handguns and some semi-automatic rifles, specifically military assault weapons.
+Groups like the Coalition for Gun Control (CGC) and Canadian Doctors for Protection from Guns (CDPG) wanted Canada to ban handguns and some semi-automatic rifles, specifically military assault weapons.
 They also supported Bill-C71.
 In April, CGC president Wendy Cukier submitted a petition to Parliament calling for a ban, while the CDPG held a nation-wide “Day of Action” in support of greater gun control.
-The CDPG also calls for a national buyback program, similar to an approach recently taken by New Zealand after massacres at two Christchurch mosques.
+The CDPG also called for a national buyback program, similar to an approach recently taken by New Zealand after massacres at two Christchurch mosques, which the Canadian government will now do in regards to military-grade “assault-style” weapons.

 Why are others opposed to these changes?